Assessment and Evaluation

 The process of evaluation will depend upon the specific goals and assessment tests utilized.
 The steps in an evaluation process typically include:

-- Meeting with parents (or adult client).
-This initial meeting is usually 50 minutes, although it may be longer or shorter in some situations.
-This initial meeting usually includes a diagnostic interview.
+6. First meeting for teens and adults: This initial meeting is usually 50-100 minutes, although it may be longer or shorter in some situations.

-- Meeting with child: If needed, we will meet with your child for a 50 minute qualitative diagnostic session prior to testing.
+7. First meeting for children: We will typically meet with parents for an initial meeting that lasts 50-100 minutes.
+If needed, we will meet with your child for a 50 minute qualitative diagnostic session prior to testing.

-- Feedback sessions.
+9. Feedback session.
 After the testing and written report(s) are completed, we will provide you with feedback.
 This meeting may be with you, parents only, or with both child and parents, depending upon the developmental age of the child.
 During the feedback session, we review results and findings, discuss recommendations, and address any remaining questions.

 - Recommendations regarding social and emotional needs